Enroll Now for Circus Proof Shoulders!

 Want to circus proof your shoulders?

-Join us for this boot camp to help you find the muscles you should be using to support your shoulders, get them strong, and improve your aerial skills.
+Join me for this boot camp to help you find the muscles you need to support your shoulders, get them strong, and improve your aerial skills.

-Every week for a month you will receive a new set of exercises with instructions and videos to ensure you are doing them well.
-Each set of exercises is around a theme meant to help you learn about different aspects of hanging and shoulder health.
+Every week for a month you will receive a new set of exercises around a different aspect of shoulder mechanics to help you learn what the exercises actually do and why you are doing them.